End of Class Routines

 - Ask students the definitions of math vocabulary from the lesson or ask them to answer multiplication/division (or addition/subtraction) problems.
 After they answer 5 as a class, they can head out the door.

-What are your favorite routines for the end of class?
+What are your favorite classroom routines to end class?
 Feel free to share in the comments!